tmobile/magentaA11y/_checklist-web/html.md

 ### Declare a language

-This affects how the screenreader pronunciation..
+This affects the screenreader pronunciation.

 {% highlight html %}
 <html lang="en">